Tonsillitis? With you in a tic… Neuropsychiatric Sequelae of Group A Streptococcal Infection

 PANDAS usually presents within 3-6 months of initial acute suppurative infection in children from 3 years of age until puberty, with a male predominance.
 It may relapse with further episodes of acute GAS infection, and symptoms may also vary or worsen with hormonal change.

-Clinical features may be difficult to discern, ranging from a mild change in behaviour (theyre just not themselves) or difficulties with tasks that before posed no problem (their concentration seems to have suddenly changed school-work is suffering), to an acute onset of more obvious behavioural, emotional or movement disruption.
+Clinical features of acute neuropsychological issues may be difficult to discern, ranging from a mild change in behaviour (theyre just not themselves) or difficulties with tasks that before posed no problem (their concentration seems to have suddenly changed school-work is suffering), to an acute onset of more obvious behavioural, emotional or movement disruption.

-Other possible organic or psychosocial causes must be considered – see below for red flag symptoms suggesting a non PANDA diagnosis.
+Other possible organic or psychosocial causes must be considered see below for red flag symptoms suggesting a non-PANDAS diagnosis.
 Thorough review of mental state and social circumstances are necessary in addition to medical history, with a focus on autoimmune signs and symptoms, family history and history of infection.

-Mental state examination will be dependent on the age of the child: in younger children, observation of behaviour and interaction with family members will give clues, in addition to the history as reported by parents/guardians.
+Mental state examination will be dependent on the age of the child: in younger children, observation of behaviour and interaction with family members will give clues, in addition to the history as reported by parents or caregivers.
+Family may also have video clips, if asked, from before and after changes in behaviour which can be helpful.

 Older children may have insight into an increase in anxiety, anger or emotional lability, and may be concerned by any new difficulties at school or with their peers.
 Of particular importance are focussed questions around mood, somatic symptoms (eating, drinking, sleeping, tics etc), and any identified triggers or coping strategies.